 On November 5, 2017, we gave effect by the filing of an amendment to our certificate of incorporation to a one-to-90,000 stock split pursuant to which each outstanding share of common stock was converted into 90,000 shares of common stock.
 The outstanding preferred stock, convertible notes and warrants exercisable or convertible into common stock have been proportionately adjusted in accordance therewith.
 In addition, on August 9, 2018 we filed an amendment to our certificate of incorporation to effect a reverse stock split of approximately one to 0.9167 shares that resulted in our having 8,250,000 issued and outstanding shares of common stock.
-On November 24, 2018, we issued a further 260,000 shares of common stock in exchange for the cancellation of \$1,950,000 in debt, resulting in 8,510,000 issued and outstanding shares of common stock as of such date.
-On June 30, 2020, we issued 120,000 shares of common stock in exchange for the cancellation of \$900,000 in debt, resulting in 8,630,000 outstanding shares of common stock as of such date.
+On November 24, 2018, we issued a further 260,000 shares of common stock in exchange for the cancellation of \$1,950,000 in debt, resulting in 8,510,000 issued and outstanding shares of common stock in exchange for the cancellation of \$20,000 in debt, resulting in 8,630,000 outstanding shares of common stock as of such date.